 Applications Based On Long Residence

-As specialist long residence solicitors, we can provide fast, friendly and reliable fixed fee legal services for following applications on the basis of long residence in the UK:
+As specialist long residence solicitors, we can provide fast, friendly and reliable fixed-fee legal services for the following applications based on long residence in the UK:

 FAQs - Long Residence Applications

-The long residence applications include an application for ILR based on 10 years of residence, a further leave to remain application based on 10 years of residence, and applications based on 20 years of residence.
+The long residence applications include an ILR application based on 10 years of residence, a further leave to remain application based on 10 years of residence, and applications based on 20 years of residence.

-Before 9 July 2012, it was possible to grant ILR under the long residence provisions after a period of 14 years of continuous residence, but that provision was removed by changes to the Immigration Rules on 9 July 2012.
-It is, therefore, no longer possible to apply for ILR under 14 years of residence since 2012.
+Before 9 July 2012, it was possible to grant ILR under the long residence provisions after 14 years of continuous residence, but that provision was removed by changes to the Immigration Rules on 9 July 2012.
+Therefore, it is no longer possible to apply for ILR after 14 years of residence since 2012.

 You can challenge the refusal of your long residence application by filing an appeal to the First Tier Tribunal (FTT) within 14 days of the refusal decision.
 If your human rights claim based on long residence has been certified as manifestly unfounded and you have not been given an in-country right of appeal, you can challenge the certification decision by way of Judicial Review.